 This policy applies to soldiers who are called to active military duty or have received orders for a state or federal deployment.
 A copy of the student's military orders or official letter of duty assignment must accompany a student's official request for withdrawal or leave of absence based upon military duty.
-This
+This process is also necessary to qualify for a tuition refund or financial credit for course fees.
+A qualifying military withdrawal during the semester/term could entitle the student to a full refund of tuition and mandatory fees.

 To re-enroll, the student should inform the College of their intent to return to coursework within 30 days of discharge from active duty or documented completion of terminal leave, or 30 days prior to their intended start of classes.
-The student should meet with an advisor, the Registrar, and the Financial Affairs Officer regarding registration and implementation of any tuition assistance benefits.
+The student should meet with an advisor, the Bursar/Registrar, and the Financial Affairs Officer regarding registration and implementation of any tuition assistance benefits.
 The length of time the student has been away could affect the readmission plan.